 After that, move the sound icon in the Timeline to set the beginning point of the sound effect audio clip and move the playhead to a point in the audio track to set the ending time.
 Click on the “Play” button to see if your video plays well with the added sound effect.

 You can also edit the audio effect.
 To do it, just double click the sound effect and adjust the “Speed”, “Volume”, “Fade in” and “Fade out” effects as you like.
 If you want to remove the sound effect, click on the audio clip to highlight it and press the "Delete" key on your keyboard.

 3. Export the new file

 Give your video a final review to see if there are other ways to improve it.
 When you are satisfied with the results, it's time to export your work.
 Click the “Create” button, switch to the “Format” tab, and specify a location and format to save it.
-You can also choose to save it to play on different devices such as iPhone, iPad, iPod, Zune, Xbox or directly upload it to YouTube or Facebook.
-What’s more, you can even burn it to DVD for playing on home DVD player.
+You can also choose to save it to play on different devices such as iPhone, iPad, iPod, Zune, or Xbox or directly upload it to YouTube or Facebook.
+What’s more, you can even burn it to DVD for playing on a home DVD player.